Q: Can I exchange one of my cylinders for one of yours?

 Q: What payment methods do you accept?

-A: We accept Cash, Check, American Express, Discover, Master Card, Visa, and PayPal.
+A: We accept Cash, Check, American Express, Discover, Master Card, and Visa.

 Q: Do I have to be home for pick up or delivery?

 A: No!
 One of the biggest conveniences of our service is that you do not have to be home.
 Call or click to pre-arrange the service and products you need and we’ll take it from there.